nokotamustang/OpenGL_and_Vulkan_3D/README.md

 #### py_2.c_displacement_maps - Displacement mapping

-Displacement mapping can apply even more detail compared to just bump mapping.
-The surfaces can be processing per frag to modify the texture coordinates taking into account the view vector from the camera and the fragment position.
+Displacement mapping can apply even more detail compared to only bump mapping.
+Surfaces can be processed per frag to modify the texture coordinates, taking into account the view vector and the fragment position.

 ![Screenshots](./screenshots/mgl_disp_1.png)
 ![Screenshots](./screenshots/mgl_disp_2.png)